Iconic buildings from every state

 The Fontainebleau Miami Beach sits on 22 acres of oceanfront in Florida, designed for hotelier Ben Novack by architect Morris Lapidus.
-It opened in 1954 in the heart of Millionaire's Row with a 17,000-square-foot lobby, its signature "Stairway to Nowhere," six acres of gardens inspired by Versailles, and a roster of celebrities including Elvis Presley and Lucille Ball.
+It opened in 1954 in the heart of Millionaire's Row with a 17,000-square-foot lobby, its signature "Stairway to Nowhere," six acres of gardens inspired by Versailles, and attracted such celebrities as Elvis Presley and Lucille Ball.

 Georgia: Fox Theatre

 Originally intended to be the headquarters for the Shriners organization in Atlanta, the Fox Theatre was inspired by the Alhambra in Spain and the Temple of Karnak in Egypt.
-It boasted minarets and arches, with gold leaf and trompe l'oeil inside.
+Its exterior boasted minarets and arches, with gold leaf flourishes and trompe l'oeil inside.
 But before it was completed, "The Fabulous Fox" became too expensive for the Shriners.
-The organization signed a lease to share the building with William Fox, who was building theaters across the country for the new movies capturing Americans' imaginations.
-Fox Theatre opened on Christmas Day in 1929, showing "Steamboat Willie," Disney's first Mickey Mouse cartoon.
+The organization leased the auditorium to William Fox, who was building theaters across the country for the new movies capturing Americans' imaginations.
+Fox Theatre opened on Christmas Day in 1929, showing "Steamboat Willie," Walt Disney's first Mickey Mouse cartoon.
 It houses the second-largest theater organ in the world, a Möller organ called "Mighty Mo."

 Hawaii: Iolani Palace

 The only royal palace in the United States, the current Iolani Palace in Honolulu was the residence of Hawaiian monarchs.
-Its cornerstone was laid in 1874.
-The palace, which was designed with electric lights, indoor plumbing, and a telephone, was home to the last ruling monarchs of Hawaii, King Kalakaua and his sister Queen Liliuokalani, who succeeded him when he died in 1891.
+Its cornerstone was laid in 1879.
+The palace—designed with electric lights, indoor plumbing, and a telephone—was home to the last ruling monarchs of Hawaii: King Kalakaua and his sister Queen Liliʻuokalani, who succeeded him when he died in 1891.
 She was overthrown and then imprisoned for nearly eight months in the palace.
 Its style is uniquely Hawaiian and is referred to as American Florentine.

 Idaho: Mission of the Sacred Heart

-Built by the Jesuits for the local Coeur d'Alene tribe in the early 1850s, Cataldo's Mission of the Sacred Heart is the oldest building in Idaho, as well as one of the most fascinating.
-The interior is a triumph of folk art, boasting altars painted to mimic Italian marble and chandeliers wrought from tin cans.
-A virtual time capsule, the church has managed to avoid renovations throughout the years and is listed on the U.S. National Register of Historic Places.
+Built by the Jesuits and Coeur d'Alene tribal members in the early 1850s, Cataldo's Mission of the Sacred Heart is the oldest building in Idaho, as well as one of the most fascinating.
+The interior is a triumph of folk art, boasting wood altars painted to mimic Italian marble and chandeliers wrought from tin cans.
+A virtual time capsule, the church has managed to avoid renovations throughout the years and is listed on the National Register of Historic Places.

 Illinois: Aqua Tower